-Children and their parents/carers and/or the Carholme golf club should have control over the images taken of children at Carholme golf club events.
+Children and their parents/carers and/or the CARHOLME GC should have control over the images taken of children at CARHOLME GC events.

 The golfing activity should not be misused purely for the purpose of obtaining images of children.

 Images should not be sexual or exploitative in nature or open to misinterpretation and misuse.